 Referrals to hospital specialists for non-urgent conditions have now reopened.
 However due to the temporary suspension of routine referrals during the pandemic, there is now a backlog and you may have to wait longer for treatment.
 You will receive advice about how to self-manage your condition in the meantime, but if your condition significantly worsens you should contact your GP.

 Urgent referrals are still operating as usual.
 However, these referrals will be triaged before being accepted.
 This restriction does not impact cancer referrals (often referred to as 'Two Week Waits') and HOT clinic referrals as these are being processed as usual.
-More details on 'Two Week Waits' during the coronavirus outbreak can be found on the link below.

 Information about Two Week Wait Urgent referrals during the corornavirus outbreak.